Downshifting – Work less, live more!

 Just as downshifting isn’t so much about avoidance as immersion, minimalism isn’t about the absence of things, it is about removing the distractions.

 This shift towards conscious consumerism naturally flows into a reduced ecological footprint.
-The emphasis of quality over quantity means that many downshifters choose to support small businesses and independent shops, preferring to purchase locally produced, handmade or second-hand goods.
+The emphasis of quality over quantity means that many downshifters choose to support small businesses and independent shops (think Etsy over Amazon), preferring to purchase locally produced, handmade or second-hand goods.

 They often choose to live in smaller spaces and own smaller (or no) cars, further reducing their environmental impact.

 Downshifters also often prioritise spending more time in nature.
 For example, leaving a corporate job in the city to live a simple farm life in the country, or spending their free time hiking, wild swimming, paddleboarding or camping.
 This connection to the natural world means that many downshifters are active supporters of environmental causes and have a keen interest in the world around them.

 Downshifters who enjoy travelling in their free time usually have a strong desire to travel in as sustainable a way as possible, adopting an ethical tourism stance and trying to offset the environmental impact of travel wherever they can.